Vyrqel/e621-curator/README.md

 - `refresh_progress` — single-row checkpoint for a full tag-refresh sweep, so an interrupted `--refresh-tags` resumes where it stopped instead of restarting.
 Cleared by `--no-resume`.
 - `tag_chunks` + `tag_store` — the autocomplete corpus.
-All 867k tag names,
+All ~870k tag names,
-  sorted, front-coded into chunks of 512 and zstd-19 compressed against a trained dictionary held in `tag_store` alongside the totals.
-This replaced a plain `tags` table plus name index: 37 MB → 5.5 MB, and the DB as a whole went 43.0 → 13.1 MB after vacuum.
-Each chunk carries `max_post_count` so a prefix walk can visit chunks in descending ceiling order and stop once the running 12th-best beats every remaining chunk — exact results, but a single-character fragment costs 5 ms cold instead of 83 ms. `tag_store`'s dictionary is **not** `tag_dicts`: different codec, different schedule, and dropping either breaks a different thing.
+  sorted, front-coded into chunks of 8192 rows and zstd-19 compressed against a trained dictionary held in `tag_store` alongside the totals.
+This replaced a plain `tags` table plus name index: ~37 MB → ~5 MB across ~1.7k chunks.
+Each chunk carries `max_post_count` so a prefix walk can visit chunks in descending ceiling order and stop once the running 12th-best beats every remaining chunk — exact results, but a single-character fragment stays in the low milliseconds cold. `tag_store`'s dictionary is **not** `tag_dicts`: different codec, different schedule, and dropping either breaks a different thing.
 - `db_exports` — one row per tracked e621 export, holding the upstream